holstegelab/aghub_docs/agh_use_of_research_drive.md

    * If your organization allows logging in through your institutional account, you are advised to use that option.
 You can then login with  your institutional account credentials.
    * Alternatively, you can select the option to set up a password directly.
      >[!IMPORTANT]
-     > Note that you will **not** be guided to a new page (the button appears not to work).
+     > Note that you will **not** be guided to a new page (**the button *appears* not to work**).
 However, instead you will directly receive a (temporary) password in the mail.

 2. After you have created an account, an AGHub Admin has to create and give you access to your own AGHub folder.
 This can take up to a day during working days.
-If you have not received permissions after a day, please contact an AGH Admin.
+If you have not received permissions after a day (you will receive an email), please contact an AGH Admin.
    Up till then, you will have an empty home folder.

 3. After you have received permissions, you can access your AGH research drive folder through the [Research Drive website](https://amsterdamumc.data.surfsara.nl/index.php/login).